Born and raised in Canmore,

 I’ve seen this town change.

 I have come to embrace change as a constant in life.
 The community I call home and this province have undergone significant changes over the years.
-I have also changed and grown professionally and personally while working to build community through local journalism, before being elected to council in 2021.
+I have also changed and grown professionally and personally while working to build community, whether that was during my 15-year career as a local journalist or during my first term as a councillor.

 I left for a year (July 2012-May 2013) and went to Whistler to work at a weekly community newspaper.
 It was an enjoyable experience to learn how another resort town manages itself.
-I returned a few weeks before the floods, and that event was a defining point in my life and career.
+I returned a few weeks before the 2013 floods, and that event was a defining point in my life and career.
 I found myself even more committed to serving my community through journalism.

-From 2013 to 2021, I was also lucky to work with Rob Murray and Mountain FM for the Mountain Insider segments and our Thursday morning live radio shows.
+From 2013 to 2021, I was lucky to work with Rob Murray and Mountain FM for the Mountain Insider segments and our Thursday morning live radio shows.

 I am asking for your support in the upcoming election campaign.
-I want to continue this vital work as a leader in my community for another term as a councillor.
+I want to continue this vital work as a councillor for a second term and be a leader in my community.

 EDUCATION